rfhb/ctrdata/README.md

   downloaded.
 Personal annotations can be made when downloading trials.
 - Downloaded trial information is transformed and stored in a collection of a document-centric database, for fast and offline access.
-  Information from different registers can be accumalated in a single collection.
+  Information from different registers can be accumulated in a single collection.
 Uses `DuckDB`, `PostgreSQL`, `RSQLite` or `MongoDB`, via R package `nodbi`: see section [Databases](#databases-that-can-be-used-with-ctrdata) below.
 Re-run